Flu Shots And Tamiflu- To Each His Own

 Other side effects have included fatigue, humerus fracture, pyrexia, and peritonsillar abscess, drowsiness and malaise, and hypothermia has been reported during postmarketing experience.

 Having said all that, I think I would rather take my chances with the flu.
 But better yet, I carry my geo touch device (small plastic sleeve with magnet on back) with a packet of paper doctor patterns, and always touch ‘prevent cold’ and ‘environmental toxicity’ when out in the market place.
 I’m always on a Sai Sanjeevini prophylactic flu pattern at home.
-Our dining room table is our triage, hospital, and recovering center!
+Our dining room table is flu1our triage, hospital, and recovering center!
 You may also use ‘influenzium 200c’ twice over 3 weeks prior to flu season, as a prophylactic, or as a flu relief remedy if you have gotten the flu.
 There are a myriad of homeopathic remedies and energy charts to nurse you through the flu, as well as teas, oils, and of course, honey and cinnamon.
 I don’t know about you, but I have taken allopathic medicines and treatments, out of the mix.